LouisFaure/scFates/docs/installation.rst

 Installation
 ============

-scFates has been tested with python 3.7, it is recommended to use a Miniconda_ environment.
+scFates is continuously tested with python 3.7 and 3.8, it is recommended to use a Miniconda_ environment.

 PyPI
 ----